-Security of payment Y(AUS)1 Payment application and assessment (ACT, South Australia, Tasmania and Victoria) Where the service is carried out in Australian Capital Territory, South Australia, Tasmania or Victoria an application for payment is submitted not more than one week before the assessment date, • an application for payment is a payment claim, • the date for making an application for payment is the reference date, • the Service Manager's certificate is a payment schedule, • the date for the assessment of the final amount due is a reference date, • the Consultant's assessment of the final amount due is a payment claim and if, at the date of issue of a termination certificate, the Consultant was entitled to submit an application for payment but had not yet done so, the Consultant may submit the application for payment, and the date the submission is made is an assessment date.
+Security of payment Y(AUS)1 Payment application and assessment (ACT, South Australia, Tasmania and Victoria) Y1.1 Where the service is carried out in Australian Capital Territory, South Australia, Tasmania or Victoria an application for payment is submitted not more than one week before the assessmer date, an application for payment is a payment claim, • the date for making an application for payment is the reference date, • the Service Manager's certificate is a payment schedule, • the date for the assessment of the final amount due is a reference date, • the Contractor's assessment of the final amount due is a payment claim and if, at the date of issue of a termination certificate, the Contractor was entitled to submit an application for payment but had not yet done so, the Contractor may submit the application for payment, and the date the submission is made is an assessment date.
 Payment application and assessment (New South Wales) Y1.2 Where the service is carried out in New South Wales clauses 50.1, 50.2, 50.3 and 50.4 are deleted and replaced by 50.1 The Service Manager assesses the amount due at each assessment date.
-There is a assessment date on the last day of each month until the earlier of • four weeks after the defects date or • the Service Manager issues a termination certificate.
-50.2 The Consultant submits an application for payment to the Service Manager setting out the amount the Consultant considers is due at the assessment date.
+There is a assessment date on the last day of each month until the earlier of four weeks after the end of the Service Period or • the Service Manager issues a termination certificate.
+50.2 The Contractor submits an application for payment to the Service Manager setting out the amount the Contractor considers is due at the assessment date.
 The application for payment is a payment claim.
-The Consultant's application for payment includes details of how the amount has been assessed and is in the form stated in the Scope.
-In assessing the amount due, the Service Manager considers an application for payment submitted by the Consultant .
+The Contractor's application for payment includes details of how the amount has been assessed and is in the form stated in the Scope.
+In assessing the amount due, the Service Manager considers an application for paymen submitted by the Contractor .
 The Service Manager certifies payment within one week of the date of the submission unless another period is stated in Contract Data.
 The Service Manager's certificate is a payment schedule.
 The certified amount is paid within three weeks after the date of the submission.
-50.3 The amount due at the assessment date is • the Price for Service Provided to Date, • plus other amounts to be paid to the Consultant , • less amounts to be paid by or retained from the Consultant .
+50.3 The amount due at the assessment date is • the Price for Service Provided to Date, • plus other amounts to be paid to the Contractor, • less amounts to be paid by or retained from the Contractor.
+50.4 If payment is due from the Contractor to the Client at the assessment date, the Service Manager certifies payment within one week of the assessment date unless another date is stated in the Contract Data.
+The certified amount is paid within three weeks of the assessment date.